missjwo/reading-list/Classic.md

-reading-list
+The Classic Reading List
 ============

-A reading list of *classic* programming books - starting with the Ones from Ross Tuck's PHPNE14 keynote mentions
+A reading list of *classic* programming books - starting with the Ones from Ross Tuck's PHPNE14 keynote mentions.

+What does Classic mean?
+Books that every developer should read.